Showreel

 Back in 2008, I was privileged to attend Ed Catmull’s keynote at Siggraph as a Microsoft/Rare representative.

-During his talk, Ed Catmull looked back at the mistakes Pixar made in its early years and the secrecy surrounding their technologies was one of them.
+During his talk, Ed Catmull looked back at the mistakes Pixar did in its early years and the secrecy surrounding their technologies was one of them.

 Instead he explained, everyone would benefit if studios became more open about their projects and technologies.

-Fast forward to 2020, Ed Catmull stayed true to his words and everyone is now fully acquainted with Disney’s Ptex and other Pixar’s USD.
-Did you know that Blue Sky and Dreamworks have also embraced the idea of sharing their ideas?
+Fast forward to 2020, Ed Catmull stayed true to his words and everyone is now fully acquainted with Disney’s Ptex and other Pixar’s USD but did you know that Blue Sky and Dreamworks have also embraced the idea of sharing their ideas?

 Few days ago, I shared an old article from the Blue Sky’s tech blog on Linkedin and I was astonished by the success it received.
 In the space of few days, my post, received a little bit less than 3.5k views on a blog post I had assumed everyone had already read and no, the article became viral.